Rafael Devers Player Props: Red Sox vs. Twins

 Rafael Devers At The Plate

-- Devers has 65 hits, which is best among Boston hitters this season, while batting .245 with 33 extra-base hits.
+- Devers leads Boston with 65 hits, batting .242 this season with 33 extra-base hits.

-- Among the qualified hitters in MLB play, his batting average ranks 104th, his on-base percentage ranks 122nd, and he is 24th in the league in slugging.
+- Among qualified batters in MLB action, his batting average ranks 108th, his on-base percentage ranks 124th, and he is 30th in the league in slugging.

-- In 33 games this year (48.5%), Devers has picked up an RBI, and in 13 of those games (19.1%) he had two or more.
-He has also driven in three or more of his team's runs in six contests.
+- Devers has an RBI in 33 of 69 games this year, with multiple RBI in 13 of them.
+He has also driven home three or more of his team's runs in six contests.

+- He has scored in 30 of 69 games this season, and more than once 8 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.